sfajfer/Master-of-Gu/gu index/Gu Index.md

 *Applies debilitating conditions to enemies.
 They may just deal damage or cause extreme symptoms.
 Some can even spread between creatures.*

 ::: columns

+[**Single Gate Poison Gu**]

+### Close Gate Gu

+*Rank 3 Catalyst*

+Cost: None

+Range: Touch

+Health: 10

+Food: None

+Effect: A creature you touch has the *posioned* condition removed if it was inflicted by Single Gate Poison Gu.

+### Single Gate Poison Gu
+*When Single Gate Poison Gu is successfully refined, a rank 3 Close Gate Gu is also refined.
+This Gu costs no primeval essence and has no effect other than to remove the poisoned condition inflicted by Single Gate Poison Gu.*

+*Rank 3 Attack*

+Cost: 30 portions

+Range: Touch

+Health: 11

+Food: <!-- TODO ->

+Effect: You touch a creature and they gain the *poisoned* condition.
+If this condition remains on them for 7 days, the target dies.

+[**END**]

 :::
 \newpage